wasp-lang/wasp/web/docs/language/features.md

 ### Google

 `google` authentication makes it possible to use Google's OAuth 2.0 service to sign Google users into your app.
 To enable it, add `google: {}` to your `auth.methods` dictionary to use it with default settings.
-If you require custom configuration setup or a sign-in function, you can override the defaults.
+If you require custom configuration setup or user entity field assignment, you can override the defaults.

+This method requires that `socialLoginEntity` specified in `auth` [described here](features#socialloginentity).
 #### Default settings
 - Configuration:
   - By default, we expect you to set two environment variables in order to use Google authentication:
     - `GOOGLE_CLIENT_ID`
     - `GOOGLE_CLIENT_SECRET`
   - These can be obtained in your Google Cloud Console project dashboard.
 See [here](/docs/integrations/google#google-auth) for more.
 - Sign in:
-  - By default, when a user signs in with Google we will attempt to look up the user by email.
-    - If user exists in the database, we will log in the user by returning the JWT (which is then passed to the web client).
-      - NOTE: For security reasons, we also update the existing password to a random password.
-This is because Wasp does not provide email validation at this time, so we cannot be sure the existing user actually owns that email.
-    - If they do not exist, we will create a new user with a random password and log in the user by returning the JWT.
-  - NOTE: At this time, Wasp does not provide password reset.
-Therefore, you will not be able to log in with Email & Password for accounts using Google sign in.
+  - When a user signs in for the first time, we will create a new User account and link it to their Google account for future logins.
+The `username` will default to a random dictionary phrase that does not exist in the database, like "nice-blue-horse-27160".
 - Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/main/waspc/data/Generator/templates/server/src/routes/auth/passport/google/googleDefaults.js

 #### Overrides